yasserhaddad/Clim2RoR-CH/README.md

 # Clim2RoR-CH
 This is the repository linked to the paper "Impacts of climate variability on run-of-river hydropower and electricity systems planning in Switzerland".
+The data linked to this paper and repository can be accessed here via this link: https://doi.org/10.3929/ethz-b-000738591.

 The structure of the repository is as follows:
 - `src` contains the main functions and classes to process and analyze the data.